Defend against vampires with 10 gbps network encryption

 We had to drop there our experiments with our Cisco switches since the goal of this mission was to "find a reliable way to encrypt LAN to LAN fiber links at high speed", not to "break MACsec", but we may go back to it sometime in the future :)

-Native Linux solution : VXLAN+Wireguard
+Native Linux solution : VXLAN+WireGuard

 Having set MACsec aside, we decided to PoC something that would use only native and well-known Linux kernel features on commodity hardware.

-Since Wireguard is the state-of-the-art, in-kernel tunneling, was there a way to shove 802.1q L2 traffic inside a wireguard tunnel, and what speeds could be reached on customer-level hardware costing approximately the same as the Cisco switches we just tested ?
+Since WireGuard is the state-of-the-art, in-kernel tunneling, was there a way to shove 802.1q L2 traffic inside a wireguard tunnel, and what speeds could be reached on customer-level hardware costing approximately the same as the Cisco switches we just tested ?

 The "missing bit" to go from an L2 trunk to a L3 tunnel was solved by using VXLAN.